gcarbo01/db-schema-design-guidelines/README.md

 #### Use database features consistently
 Consider using database properties for helping with data integrity<br>
 For example:<br>
 .
-Constraints (foreign key, check, not null ...) to ensure data integrity. <br>
+Use Constraints, foreign key, check, not null ...etc to ensure data integrity. <br>
 .
-Don’t give whole control to the application code.<br>
+Avoid giving the responsibility of SQL referential integrity to the Application<br>
 <br>
 Recommendation: <br>
 Avoid implementing data integrity rules at the code-base level.
 Rely on database features for this.<br>